 Some of the more common causes of flank pain include:

 - kidney stones

-- inflammatory illnesses of the bowel such as Crohn’s disease
+- an inflammatory bowel disease, such as Crohn’s disease

 - blood in the urine

-You should call your doctor right away if you experience the following symptoms along with your flank pain:
+You should call your doctor right away if you’re experiencing any of the above symptoms along with prolonged flank pain.

-Dehydration is one possible cause of flank pain.
-Seek immediate medical care if you experience flank pain along with these symptoms of dehydration:
+You should also seek immediate medical care if you’re experiencing persistent pain along with these symptoms of dehydration:

 - extreme thirst